 The logging truck, quite simply, had been massively overloaded.

-It wasn’t the first time this trucking company—and this trucker—had been caught overloading their trucks.
+It wasn’t the first time this trucking company—and this trucker—had been caught overloading their logging trucks.

-As noted above, this was not the first time this trucking company—and this trucker—had been caught overloading their trucks.
-Both the company and the driver had been cited for multiple violations: but they were still on the road.
+It’s worth repeating: this was not the first time this trucking company—and this trucker—were caught with an overloaded truck.
+Even though both the company and the driver had been cited for multiple violations, they were still on the road.

 This was a terrible crash, and a devastating loss for so many people.